 Regardless of opinions around the facts and attempts to address these matters, the dissension over the phrases “Black Lives Matter” and “All Lives Matter” continues.

 For starters, I think we need to acknowledge that there are elements of truth in both statements.
 Black lives do matter and, at the same time, everyone’s life across the board should matter.
 This, however, is not the issue.
 The vernacular of “All Lives Matter” seems to have come as a defensive response to the ongoing use of the phrase “Black Lives Matter.”
-I truly believe that the life of every human being on this earth matters to the God of the universe and therefore should matter to us.
+I believe that the life of every human being on this earth matters to God and should matter to us.
 Where I struggle is with the use of saying “All Lives Matter” as a means of erasing the experience of those who are seeking support and solidarity in their frustration.

 This is how I feel about the Black Lives/All Lives Matter conversations.
 We don’t need to de-center the phrase “Black Lives Matter” by reinforcing that “All Lives Matter” simply because by asserting that Black Lives do matter we are saying that All Lives Matter.